jasonbayton/11ty/_src/blog/2023/04/a-new-venture.md

 ## To come

-This is just the first in this brand new venture, and I look forward to repurposing more of my years of content into high quality education over the coming years.
+This is just the first in this brand new venture, and I look forward to repurposing more of my content into high quality education over the coming years.

 Are you interested in a printed paperback?
 With enough interest I'll find a publisher to make that happen.
 [Let me know!](https://docs.google.com/forms/d/e/1FAIpQLSdeWOEk1RzHZQj6Z5jte05H0vwK5WVMh7f7eZmD9AhQddcm6Q/viewform?usp=sf_link)